palmtag/simple_mesh_util/gmsh/README.md

 # GMSH Info

-* The version installed on Linux is 4.1.3 (old)
+* The version installed on Linux by default is 4.1.3 (old)
-* Latest stable release Jan 2021 is 4.7.1 - see https://gmsh.info/
+* Latest stable release Jun 2021 is 4.8.4 - see https://gmsh.info/